 The Timișoara Orthodox Cathedral was built between 1936 and 1941 in a Neo-Moldavian style, with late Renaissance, Ottoman, and Byzantine elements.

-The church features 11 towers, and it is home to numerous historic and artistic religious objects, including many vintage Romanian icon paintings.
+The church features 11 towers, and it is home to numerous historical and artistic religious objects, including many vintage Romanian icon paintings.